davidrumseymapcenter/colocate/index.md

 **10:30 AM - 11:00 AM: Morning Refreshment Break**

-**11:00 AM - 12:30 PM:** Unconference Session 5

-Topic(s) to be determined based on session pitches.
-Sessions may end with 15 minutes for groups to report out.

-**12:30 PM - 2:00 PM: Lunch Break**

-**2:00 PM - 3:15 PM:** Next Steps: Funding, Outreach & Collaboration
+**11:00 AM - 12:00 PM:** Next Steps: Funding, Outreach & Collaboration

 - Finalize action items for future collaborations, including expanding IIIF-based georeferencing tools and creating new outreach strategies.
 - _Funding Models_: Identifying sustainable funding for Allmaps and related projects.
 - _Outreach:_ Discuss outreach and training strategies to promote adoption of IIIF maps.
 - _R&D Roadmaps:_ Define specific research and development goals for 2025 and beyond.

+**12:00 PM - 1:00 PM:** Closing Session: Summary & Final Reflections

+Open floor for final reflections, task assignments for follow-up, and next steps for future collaboration and roadmap implementation.

-**3:15 PM - 3:45 PM: Afternoon Refreshment Break**
+**1:00 PM - 2:00 PM: Lunch Break**

+**2:00 PM - 3:30 PM:** [Optional] Sustainability & Resourcing Workshop

 **3:45 PM - 5:00 PM:** Closing Session: Summary & Final Reflections

-Open floor for final reflections, task assignments for follow-up, and next steps for future collaboration and roadmap implementation
+- Explore sustainability options for IIIF-based tools and platforms like AllMaps and GeoBlacklight.
+- How do we ensure long-term support for these projects?
+- Identifying funding sources and creating a collaborative, sustainable ecosystem.